Impact and History

 The Foundation’s grantmaking activities fund promising research conducted by up-and-coming scientists across the U.S., helping to build and train a workforce to support the ever-changing needs of the biopharmaceutical sector.
 Most Foundation grants fund scientists and researchers early in their careers, including graduate students, postdoctoral researchers, and new faculty members.
 Through its grant programs, the Foundation also seeks to reduce disparities in scientific research funding.
 Roughly half of our recent grantees are women and roughly half are people of color.
 These early-career funding opportunities help boost these individuals’ ability to attract subsequent research grants.

 PhRMA Foundation grants have supported many successful scientists who have gone on to achieve impressive careers in academia, industry, and government.
-Among PhRMA Foundation grant recipients are Arthur Hayes, MD (former FDA commissioner), Craig Venter, PhD (entrepreneur), Stephen Spielberg, MD, PhD (NIH scientist and former FDA Deputy Commissioner), Raymond Woolsey, MD, PhD (founder, Critical Path Institute and Professor of Bioinformatics at University of Arizona), Susan Band Horowitz, PhD (Professor at Albert Einstein College of Medicine who discovered Taxol).
+Among PhRMA Foundation grant recipients are Arthur H. Hayes, MD (former FDA commissioner), J. Craig Venter, PhD (sequenced the first human genome), Stephen P. Spielberg, MD, PhD (former FDA deputy commissioner), Namandjé Bumpus, PhD (former FDA deputy commissioner), Raymond Woolsey, MD, PhD (founded Critical Path Institute), and Susan Band Horwitz, PhD (discovered how cancer drug Taxol works).